|“ If you cannot teach me to fly – teach me to sing” James Barrie (author of “Peter Pan”)

 • The inter-related dimensions of music

 Every week, the children take part in whole school singing assemblies which are fun and engaging and teach children to sing in tune with other people while also improving their sense of melody, rhythm and recital of songs.
-We also have a school choir which takes place once a week, in which children learn a variety of songs for performance at different times of the year.
+Each term we also run an after school music and choir club, in which children learn a variety of songs for performance at different times of the year.
+They also have the opportunity to learn to play the djembe drum, glockenspiel, ocarina and recorder during music club.
+We also offer Rock Steady Music Sessions each week.
 Music is monitored through class observations and pupil interviews to ensure that children enjoy their activities and learning whilst making good progress.

 By following the Kapow Primary Music scheme of work, children will: